SchoolGameWebsiteCreator/BOIAPI/readme.md

     php artisan generate-ids 10

-Note that the identifier generated are only unique for the current command - there is a small chance the identifier is already in use in an existing data file, but MySQL will let you know if there is upon importing.
+Note that the identifiers generated are only unique for the current command - there is a small chance the identifier is already in use in an existing data file, but MySQL will let you know if there is upon importing.
 All identifiers should have a character length of 5.

 ## License